gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-attributes.md

 `gl.linkProgram(someProgram)` WebGL (the driver/GPU/browser) decide on their own which index/location to use for each attribute.
 Unless you manually assign locations (see below) you have no idea which ones they're going to pick.
-It's up the the browser/driver/GPU.
+It's up to the browser/driver/GPU.
 So, you have to ask it which attribute did you use for position, texcoord, and normal?.
 You do this by calling `gl.getAttribLocation`